Up Your Skin Care Game with Face Steaming

-Last, gently massage your cheeks, neck, and forehead with your finger tips.
-If you have an essential glow serum a facial massage it great way to apply it!
+Last, gently massage your cheeks, neck, and forehead with your fingertips.
+If you have an essential glow serum, a facial massage is a great way to apply it!

 As you might recall from above, the effects of your moisturizer or serum will be enhanced after a facial steam.
 So natural nourishing products are best.
 Avoid products with these five ingredients.

 You May Also Like: Cinnamon DIY Lip Plumper

 You May Also Like: Quick Dry Hair Remedies

 Add a facial steam to your skin care routine for best results based on your skin type.

 Normal Skin: face steam as often as once a week.

 Oily to Blemish-Prone Skin: face steam as often as twice a week.

 Dry Skin: face steam on a bi-weekly routine.